 Narrowing the field

 Once you have considered your options, you can check the school’s stats on GreatSchools.org.
 You’ll find school profiles for virtually every public school with information on test scores, teacher-student ratios and ethnic makeup.
-You can compare schools based on these stats using the Compare Schools tool.

 Check to see if the school has Parent Reviews posted.
 Parent Reviews tell the story of the school behind the numbers — the quality of the teachers, level of parent involvement, principal’s leadership and extracurricular activities.